Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: TetiBond, Shutterstock

 Rescuing a dog from a shelter is a wonderful opportunity to give a desperate animal the chance to live in a loving new home.
-However, a dog coming from these places can sometimes be traumatized, especially if its previous owner has abandoned him.
-As a result, he can exhibit certain behavioral issues, including excessive attachment to his new owner.
-Indeed, he will tend to follow his human everywhere since the fear of being abandoned again is still very present.
+However, a dog coming from these places can sometimes be traumatized, especially if its previous owner has abandoned them.
+As a result, they can exhibit certain behavioral issues, including excessive attachment to their new owner.
+Indeed, they will tend to follow their humans everywhere since the fear of being abandoned again is still very present.

 Separation anxiety is a behavioral disorder in dogs that manifests as a state of distress when the animal becomes separated from the person to whom it is excessively attached.
 Thus, dogs that are overly attached to their owner are usually very anxious about the separation.
-So, as soon as you go to work or anywhere without your dog, he feels terrible.
-And when you finally come back home, your dog can’t find another way to communicate his stress to you and follow you everywhere.
-Besides, this canine behavior is prevalent among those that have been abandoned and then adopted by a new owner.
+So, as soon as you go to work or anywhere without your dog, they feel terrible.
+And when you finally come back home, your dog can’t find another way to communicate their stress to you and follow you everywhere.
+Besides, this canine behavior is prevalent among those who have been abandoned and then adopted by a new owner.

 Dog Anxiety